teedjay/playground-rest/README.md

 Take a look at the DebugResource.class on how to use JUL for logging in your own code.

-### Adding support for SLF4J logging (using Logback)
+### Adding support for external logging (using SLF4J and Logback)
-If you want your application logging separate from the Payara system logs, it is possible is to use SLF4J or other logging frameworks.
+If you want your application logging separate from the Payara system logs, it is possible to use SLF4J or other logging frameworks.

-Take a look at the ExampleResource on how to enable this.
+Take a look at the ExampleResource on how to enable SLF4J / Logback.

-## Testing using Postman
+## Testing REST API using Postman
 Use the base url below to create a new HTTP POST request :
 ```
 http://localhost:8080/rest-1.0-SNAPSHOT/rest/example